The Life Sciences Law Review: Argentina

 ANMAT also plays an important role in the approval and control of clinical trials that take place in the country.

-Law No. 16,463 establishes that in order to be authorised, laboratories must manufacture their own products.
-Considering scientific, economic and political environments, certain laboratories have been authorised to import and commercialise pharmaceutical products without the obligation to manufacture them.
+Law No. 16,463 originally established that, to be authorised, laboratories must manufacture their own products.
+Considering scientific, economic and political environments, laboratories have been authorised to import and commercialise pharmaceutical products without the obligation to manufacture them.
 There are rules by which ANMAT authorises the referral to third-party laboratories for specific stages of manufacturing.
-Despite these exceptions and other specific situations that exceed the general scope of this chapter, laboratories are required to have their own quality control laboratory that should be in accordance with the products commercialised by the laboratory, a storehouse and a technical director.
+As minimum requirements, when not manufacturing their own products, laboratories are required to have their own quality control laboratory that should be in accordance with the products commercialised by the laboratory, a storehouse and a technical director.
 Licensing to authorised laboratories is a common way to enter the market when the laboratory is not registered in Argentina.
 Another way is related to import through exceptional channels as named patients programmes, although this way implies a use of such imports for a different purpose from the one the regulation was issued for.

 The regulatory regime is broad and covers regulations that apply to the commercialisation of all products of its incumbency.

-As mentioned above, for pharmaceutical products to be authorised, they must be registered with ANMAT.
-For such registration, the following information must be provided:
+As mentioned above, for pharmaceutical products to be authorised for their commercialisation, they must be registered before ANMAT.
+For such registration, among others, the following information must be provided: